𝐓𝐡𝐞 𝐃𝐞𝐚𝐝 𝐒𝐞𝐚 𝐒𝐜𝐫𝐨𝐥𝐥𝐬 𝐢𝐧 𝐓𝐞𝐧 𝐄𝐚𝐬𝐲 𝐒𝐭𝐞𝐩𝐬

 6) In 1984, one of the Scrolls’ scholars suggested that the ‘Teacher of Righteousness’ described in the Dead Sea scrolls refers to either Jesus or James, and his opponent, ‘the Man of the Lie,’ a.k.a. ‘the Wicked Priest’ is . . . drumroll, please . . .
 Paul!
 This implies that the Dead Sea scrolls both validate Jesus as a prophet and expose Paul as a corrupter of his teachings.

-7) The first concept threatens Judaism, and the second, Trinitarian Christianity.
+7) The first concept threatens Judaism, and the second is Trinitarian Christianity.
 Why?
 Because a Jewish gospel that confirms the prophethood of Jesus would threaten Judaism, and therefore Israel’s national identity.
-Similarly, a gospel that exposes Paul as a corrupter of the teachings of Jesus could shake Trinitarian Christianity: Catholic, Orthodox and Protestant churches alike.
+Similarly, a gospel that exposes Paul as a corrupter of the teachings of Jesus could shake Trinitarian Christianity: Catholic, Orthodox, and Protestant churches alike.
 Again, why?

 All of these tenets came from Paul, or from the Pauline theologians who followed in lockstep.
 The teachings of Paul, in fact, contradict the teachings of Jesus, much in the same way that the New Testament informs us of Paul’s conflict with James, Peter and Barnabas.